Nickguitar/YAPS/README.md

 # YAPS - **Y**et **A**nother **P**HP **S**hell

-Yeah, I know, I know...
-But that's it. =)

-As the name reveals, this is yet another PHP reverse shell, one more among hundreds available out there.
-It is a single PHP file containing all its functions and you can control it via a simple netcat listener (`nc -lp 1337`).
+Yes, as the name reveals, this is yet another PHP reverse shell, one more among hundreds available out there, but with some advantages.
+It is a single PHP file containing all its functions and you can control it via a simple TCP listener (e.g. `nc -lp 1337`).

 In the current version (1.4), its main functions support only linux systems, but i'm planning to make it work with Windows too.

-It's currently in its first version and I haven't tested it much yet, and *there are still many things I intend to do and improve for the next versions (**it's not done yet!**)*, so please let me know if you've found any bugs. =)
+It's currently in its first version and I haven't tested it much yet, and *there are still many things I intend to do and improve for the next versions (**it's not done yet!**)*, so please let me know if you've found any bugs or have some suggestion for feature or improvement. =)

 ## Features
 * Single PHP file (no need to install packages, libs, or download tons of files)
 * Works with netcat, ncat, socat, multi/handler, almost any listener
 * Customizable password protection
 * No logs in .bash_history
-* Can do some enumeration
+* Does some enumeration
   * Network info (interfaces, iptables rules, active ports)
   * User info
   * List SUID and GUID files